Westhampnett: School

 The March Church of England Primary School, in Claypit Lane, is next to the parish church.

 RAF Westhampnett

 The airfield began as a World War II fighter base, opened in 1940 during the Battle of Britain when it was home to two Spitfire squadrons.
-It was later used by the United States Air Force fighter squadrons, flying British Spitfires and Typhoons.
+It was later used by the United States Army Air Force fighter squadrons, flying British Spitfires and Typhoons.

 Goodwood

 The Goodwood estate is the family seat of the Dukes of Richmond and occupies much of the parish of Westhampnett.
 A motor racing circuit was developed from the perimeter road of the former RAF airfield which is now, as Chichester/Goodwood Airport, used for recreational flying and pilot training; the track hosts the annual Goodwood Revival race meeting.
 The Goodwood Festival of Speed was developed around a hill climb in the grounds of Goodwood House.
 Goodwood Racecourse is in the north of the estate.

 Notable places and people

 Between Westhampnett church and Maudlin is the Rolls-Royce Motor Cars assembly plant, producing and testing the finished cars.
 Just to the south of the church is Chichester District's main waste recycling centre.
 Towards Chichester is the former Westhampnett Mill, a watermill on the River Lavant, and a Grade-II listed building; it is constructed with red brick and is dated 1772.
 There are 46 other listed buildings in the parish, including three Grade I at Goodwood House.

-Three consecutive Bishops of Chichester are buried at Westhampnett: Ashurst Gilbert (in office 1842–1870), Richard Durnford (1870-1895) and Ernest Wilberforce (1896-1907).
+Three consecutive Bishops of Chichester are buried at Westhampnett: Ashurst Gilbert (in office 1842–1870), Richard Durnford (1870–1895) and Ernest Wilberforce (1896–1907).
 In the church there is a monument to 16th century MP Richard Sackville.

-England cricketer James Lillywhite (1842-1929) was born in the village and is buried at St Peter's.
+England cricketer James Lillywhite (1842–1929) was born in the village and is buried at St Peter's.
 Lillywhite was a member of England's first Test team in the first ever Test match in 1877 against Australia and was the first captain of the England team.